-The Ten-lane Alternative would result in reduced levels of MSATs compared to the Baseline condition (refer to Tables 4.6-18 and 4.6-19) due to the increased capacity of the ten-lane southbound roadway.
-This would help reduce vehicle queue length and idling on the freeway segment adjacent to the closest sensitive receptor, Willow Elementary School, at the I-5/I-805 merge.
-Therefore, the Ten-lane Alternative would not result in an adverse impact associated with MSAT emissions at Willow Elementary School.
+The Ten-lane Alternative would result in reduced levels of MSATs compared to the Baseline condition (refer to Tables 4.6-21 and 4.6-22) due to the increased capacity of the ten-lane southbound roadway.
+This would help reduce vehicle queue length and idling on the freeway segments in the vicinity of nearby schools.
+Therefore, the Ten-lane Alternative would not result in an adverse impact associated with MSAT emissions at Willow Elementary School, Beyer Elementary School, San Ysidro Middle School, and La Mirada Elementary School.